siva636/goodness-of-singletons-in-angular2/README.md

-#Goodness of singletons in Angular 2
+#Goodness of Singletons in Angular 2

 ##What are singletons?
 Singletons are object instances, but guaranteed to be a single instance per object in a particular context.
 After an instance is created and used, it is cached and kept, and when it is required again, the same instance is retrieved.